joshuaaddington/Microcontrollers/README.md

-# Micropython
+# Microctonroller based Projects
-RP2040 code for controls and robotics
+an assortment of micropython and C++ code for controls and robotics